AlvaroCavalcante/hand-face-detector/README.md

 ```
 python3 utils/dataset_split.py
 ```
 The default division proportion is 80/20, respectivelly.
+To finish the dataset preparation, it's necessary to transform the XML annotations into CSV and then in TFRecords.
+This can be done following the same procedure showed before.

 ### **Training the model**
 To train the object detector, the first step in to execute the model setup, by running the following script: